CaesarXInsanium/AlgorithmsWithCXI/src/recursion.md

 Essential with each level in recursion that the function goes down in, the lesst work that would be required to go up because it does not go up anymore, there is no need for unwinding

+## Questions and Answers

+- tail recursion is a fundamental concept that is used to reduce overhead of recursive functions calls